marwan1023/Machine-Learning-Engineer-with-Microsoft-Azure/Project#2 Operationalizing Machine Learning/README.md

 ## Step 6: Consume Model Endpoints

 Once the model is deployed, use the endpoint.py script provided to interact with the trained model.
-In this step, you need to run the script, modifying both the scoring_uri and the key to match the key for your service and the URI that was generated after deployment.["How to consume a web service"](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-consume-web-service?tabs=python)
+In this step, you need to run the script, modifying both the scoring_uri and the key to match the key for your service and the URI that was generated after deployment. in the Reference ["How to consume a web service"](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-consume-web-service?tabs=python)

 - n Azure ML Studio, head over to the "Endpoints" section and find a previously deployed model.
 The compute type should be ACI (Azure Container Instance).